-ArtReview is one of the world’s leading international contemporary art magazines.
-Founded in 1949, it is dedicated to expanding contemporary art’s audience and reach.
+Founded in 1949, ArtReview is one of the world’s leading international contemporary art magazines, dedicated to expanding contemporary art’s audience and reach.
 We believe that art plays a vital role in inspiring a richer, more profound understanding of human experience, culture and society today.
 Aimed at both a specialist and a general audience, the ArtReview and its sister publication ArtReview Asia feature a mixture of criticism, reviews, reportage and specially commissioned artworks, and offers the most established, in-depth and intimate portrait of international contemporary art in all its shapes and forms.

 The Power 100

 Established in 2002, ArtReview's annual Power 100 issue, published in November, is the longest-running and most authoritative guide to the forces that are driving the international contemporary art scene.
-Advised by an anonymous panel of international artworld figures, artists, collectors, gallerists, critics and curators are ranked in order of influence in the world's definitative guide to the often invisible structure of the artworld today.
+Advised by an anonymous panel of international artworld figures, artists, collectors, gallerists, critics and curators are ranked in order of influence, in the world's definitive guide to the often invisible structures of the current artworld.

 At the beginning of the year ArtReview publishes its annual guide to the artists who are setting new agendas in relation to the role and social relevance of art.
 Selected by an expert international panel of artists, critics and curators, Future Greats offers a unique glimpse today of the artists who will be setting the agenda tomorrow.

-ArtReview publishes a series of specially created artist books, available exclusively to readers of the magazine and privileging direct, unmediated and uncensored communication between the artists and their audience.
+ArtReview publishes specially created artist books and special supplements, available exclusively to readers of the magazine and privileging direct, unmediated and uncensored communication between the artists and their audience.
 Publications include projects by Thomas Hirschhorn, Elmgreen & Dragset, Paul McCarthy and Juergen Teller and special supplements that include a publication to mark the opening of the new Tate Modern in 2016.